Last passage percolation in hierarchical environments: Introduction

 In this article we build a framework to initiate the study of LPP driven by noise fields that exhibit a hierarchical multi-scale structure characteristic of critical models.
 We will soon see how the $\al=2$ heavy-tailed model falls in this class.
-Another well-known class of random fields exhibiting such a hierarchical structure is that of logarithmically-correlated Gaussian fields, which includes, for instance, the two-dimensional Gaussian free field (a more elaborate discussion on such objects is presented in the next subsection and \cref{sec:brw0}).
-Part of this program is inspired by the recent explosion of activity in the study of models of Liouville quantum gravity and pre-limiting random planar maps.
-The main model in such settings is a first passage percolation driven by the exponential of the Gaussian free field \cite{GwyRandomSurfacesLiouville2020,DDGIntroductionLiouvilleQuantum2023,BPGaussianFreeField2024} which is expected to model a ``random" Riemannian surface by quantum field theoretic considerations.
-In this vein, LPP on a logarithmically-correlated field may be viewed as a \emph{directed, high-temperature (weak coupling)} version of LQG (by linearizing the exponential).
-While both FPP and LPP in i.i.d. light-tailed environments are expected to belong to the KPZ universality class, they may differ significantly when the underlying noise is correlated. \\
+Another well-known class of random fields exhibiting such a hierarchical structure is that of logarithmically correlated Gaussian fields, which includes, for instance, the two-dimensional Gaussian free field (a more elaborate discussion on such objects is presented in the next subsection and Section \ref{sec:brw0}).
+Part of this program is inspired by the recent explosion of activity in the study of models of Liouville quantum gravity (LQG) and pre-limiting random planar maps.
+The main model in such settings is a first passage percolation (FPP) driven by the exponential of the Gaussian free field \cite{GwyRandomSurfacesLiouville2020,DDGIntroductionLiouvilleQuantum2023,BPGaussianFreeField2025} which is expected to model a ``random'' Riemannian surface by quantum field theoretic considerations.
+In this vein, LPP on a logarithmically correlated field may be viewed as a \emph{directed, high-temperature (weak coupling)} version of LQG (by linearizing the exponential).
+While both FPP and LPP in i.i.d. light-tailed environments are expected to belong to the KPZ universality class, they may differ significantly when the underlying noise is correlated.
+This is partly because in the i.i.d. light-tailed setting, even though FPP geodesics are not constrained to be directed, they still proceed roughly linearly, as winding around causes path lengths to typically increase (see \cite[Proposition 5.8]{KesAspectsFirstPassage1986}).
+In contrast, for correlated environments, owing to clustering behavior of atypical weights, the non-directed geodesic may wander a lot in search of favorable regions causing its fractal dimension to be strictly greater than $1$.
+For instance, such a result for the non-directed LQG geodesic appears in \cite[Theorem 1.1]{FGRoughnessGeodesicsLiouville2024}, whereas in directed LQG (at least in the prelimit) the geodesic is forced to move in a Lipschitz fashion due to directedness.
+This discrepancy also manifests in the related model of fractal percolation on the plane, where it is known that there is a regime where standard percolation occurs, but directed percolation never occurs (see \cite{CCDConnectivityPropertiesMandelbrots1988,ChaAbsenceDirectedFractal1995}). \\

 We next present a more detailed discussion on the structure of the random noise fields that will be considered in this work before stating the main results.